ogradyc01/GoldenCheetah/UG_Special-Topics_SearchFilter.md

 ## Search

 The 'Search' function in GoldenCheetah is pretty straight forward.
-All texts in rides are automatically indexed when a ride is imported or changed.
+All texts in activities are automatically indexed when a activity is imported or changed.
 If 'Search' is active (check if the correct icon - "magnifying glass" is shown) and just enter the text you are search for.
-The ride list will be reduced/filtered to those rides where the text appears in any of the text fields.
+The activity list will be reduced/filtered to those activities where the text appears in any of the text fields.

 ### Search Query Syntax